 A little about me

 I’ve always loved writing.
 Before the internet existed, I poured my pocket money into special stationery to send letters across the world.
 Something about letters seemed like time travel – with ink, a stamp and some paper, you could communicate with anyone, regardless of their physical distance.
 What’s more powerful than that?

 After finishing my writing studies at RMIT, I worked at a daily newspaper and women’s magazines in Melbourne and Sydney, until I went fully freelance, writing feature stories, interviews and columns for newspapers, magazines and websites for a number of years.
 Health, beauty, medicine and psychology were some of my favourite topics, and some of my stories were also picked up for radio interviews and guest spots.
 I also lectured at my alma-mater, RMIT, on making a career as a freelance journalist.

 In twenty years, I’ve been published in hundreds of Australian and US magazines and publications including Vogue, The Age, The Sydney Morning Herald, Overland, Cosmopolitan, Sunday Life, Body + Soul, and many more… One of my career highlights during this time was interviewing Sir Barry Humphries for Sunday Life.

 My first book, Love & Other U-Turns was a travel memoir published by Allen and Unwin.
 On publication it was nominated for the Nita.
 B Kibble Literary Award and Cosmopolitan’s Fun, Fearless Female Award in the author category.

-This year my second memoir, A Letter From Paris comes out from Scribe.
+My second memoir, A Letter From Paris just came out from Scribe and is available across the world.

 I love kindness, miracles, learning and dreams.